grain-lang/grain/stdlib/int64.md

 rotl : (Int64, Int64) -> Int64
 ```

-Rotates the value left by the given number of bits.
+Rotates the bits of the value left by the given number of bits.

 Parameters: